Saturday, August 20, 2011

 A. Background

-Years ago David Schum and I developed the notion of an evidence marshaling system.
+Years ago David A. Schum and I developed the notion of an evidence marshaling system.
 We laid out the underlying theory of this evidence marshaling system in A Theory of Preliminary Fact Investigation.
 We developed a kind of computer embodiment, or computer-based expression, of our idea of an evidence marshaling system.
 Eventually we decided to call our system "MarshalPlan."

 • Some of my more recent thoughts about the theoretical foundations of MarshalPlan may be found here (long blog post called "The Ramshackle -- and Logical -- Character of Explicit Human Factual Inference" (June 18, 2011)).